A Unified Framework for Generalizing the Gromov-Hausdorff Metric: Introduction

+Many of the generalizations of the Gromov-Hausdorff metric in the literature have similar properties with similar proofs, but none of them are implied by the properties of the Gromov-Hausdorff metric.
+So the corresponding papers fall in one of these two classes: Some of them dedicate a lot of space to stating and proving the properties, which is technical and is usually a deviation from the main purpose of the paper.
+Some others only claim the statements without proof.
+The latter have some errors occasionally since there are many things to check and the proofs are technical.
+In particular, the claim of completeness is wrong in some papers, which is discussed in Section~\ref{sec:special}.
+Some other errors are mentioned in Subsection~\ref{subsec:motivation-noncompact}.

+This paper provides an abstract framework for generalizing the Gromov-Hausdorff metric that covers all of the current generalizations to the best of the author's knowledge (excluding the GP-type metrics as already mentioned).
+A framework will also be provided in the non-compact case, which will be introduced in the next subsection.
+The framework is based on a small number of assumptions that are usually straightforward to verify (or disprove) in special cases.
+Several new examples will also be presented.
+This generalization is thus useful for studying random metric spaces equipped with new types of additional structures, without needing to replicate the proofs each time.
+We hope that this makes the use of Gromov-Hausdorff-type metrics easier, quicker and more accessible to researchers and helps them avoid various technicalities and traps.

-In general, for compact metric spaces $X$, let $\tau(X)$ be a metric space that represents the set of possible additional structures on $X$ (e.g., the set of finite measures on $X$).
-Under some assumptions on $\tau$, which are tried to be minimalistic (in short, being a \textit{functor} and having some kind of continuity), a version of the Gromov-Hausdorff metric is defined and its completeness and separability is proved.
+The framework applies to the objects of the form $(X,a)$, where $X$ is a compact metric space and $a$ belongs to a given metric space $\tau(X)$, which represents a set of possible additional structures on $X$ (e.g., the set of finite measures on $X$).
+The distance between two such objects is defined by an equation similarly to that of the GHP metric~\eqref{eq:GHP}.
+Under some assumptions on $\tau$, which are intended to be as minimalistic as possible (in short, being a \textit{functor} and having some kind of continuity), it is shown that the formula is indeed a metric.
+Separability (resp. completeness) of the metric is also proved by assuming separability (resp. completeness) of $\tau(X)$ for every $X$ and an additional continuity property of $\tau$.
+This provides the measure-theoretic requirements for defining \textit{random compact metric spaces equipped with additional structures} and to have a standard probability space.
+A general pre-compactness result is also provided.

-In addition, some new specific examples of additional structures are also studied; e.g., marked measures, marked closed subsets, c\`adl\`ag curves and collections of closed subsets.